 The Sai Yok Yai waterfall is not as big as Huai Nakamin or as majestic as Erawan, but it presents a nice view as the water cascades into the river below.

-Umphang Wildlife Sanctuary
+Um Phang Wildlife Sanctuary

-First day we spent rafting down the Mae Klong river that runs through the entire sanctuary.
+The first day we spent rafting down the Mae Klong river that runs through the entire sanctuary.
 It was quite a tranquil experience floating down the river past the pristine jungle covering the banks and 400 meter-high limestone cliffs sipping with water.

-We spotted a few White-throated kingfishers, a Blue-eared kingfisher a few Green bee-eaters and a Sprangled Drongo.
+Birds were difficult to spot in the thick canopy, but we spotted a few White-throated kingfishers, a Blue-eared kingfisher a few Green bee-eaters and a Sprangled Drongo.

 We spent most of the next day hiking up to the famous Tilawsu waterfall.
 This waterfall is the biggest in Thailand (measuring an estimated 400 meters high and up to 300 meters wide) and definitely one of the most beautiful.
 In full flow after the rainy season, the waterfall looked like a backdrop from the Lord of the Rings movies.